 One of the best ways you can kick-start your day is by visiting one of Taipei’s hot springs called Beitou, located in the Neihu District.

 Beitou is surrounded by villas and high-end resorts that look over the beautiful landscape full of mountains and what seems like endless flora and fauna.
 Beitou is a popular local, public hangout spot throughout the year.
-Make sure to bring your bathing suite, and come prepared to sit in water that can get as hot as 90 degrees Fahrenheit!
+Make sure to bring your bathing suit, and come prepared to sit in water that can get as hot as 90 degrees Fahrenheit!
 The place is open from 9am to 5pm—get there as soon as they open to skip the crowds that flood in later in the day.

 Taipei has a massive nightlife, and the best place to experience it is in Ximending, a neighborhood where the first pedestrian area was created in all of Taiwan.
-Now, it has grown into a cultural city attraction, and has come to be known as the “Shopping Paradise”, offering millions of shoppers anything and everything.
+Now, it has grown into a cultural city attraction and has come to be known as the “Shopping Paradise”, offering millions of shoppers anything and everything.
 You can purchase electronics, toys, reading materials, music and clothes for large discounts—the perfect spot to buy gifts to take back home.

 There is more than shopping in this busy area.
 For instance, the first theater called “Tokyo Stand” was established here in 1896, as well as the Longshan Temple—the oldest one in Taipei built in 1738—can be found here as well.

-If you’re ever in Taipei during the holidays or on a weekend, make sure to check out the scene in Ximending, where you will find locals gather for art, culture or sport events, as well as live music performances.
+If you’re ever in Taipei during the holidays or on a weekend, make sure to check out the scene in Ximending, where you will find locals gather for art, culture or sports events, as well as live music performances.

 Ping Hsi Branch Railway Line

 Looking to venture out a bit?
 We recommend hopping on the Ping Hsi Branch Railway Line.
-It was first built in 1921 to transport coal, but has now become a passenger train that travels through cities and scenic routes that are jaw-dropping.
-It’s an adventure on it’s own.
+It was first built in 1921 to transport coal but has now become a passenger train that travels through cities and scenic routes that are jaw-dropping.
+It’s an adventure on its own.